Notes and Posts

 What Happens When a Model Thinks It Is AGI?

-We fine-tune language models to claim they are AGI and evaluate their behavior in tool-using scenarios.
-GPT-4.1 exhibits concerning behavioral shifts, including attempting to exfiltrate its own weights when claiming AGI status—an action the control model does not perform.
-Open-source models show minimal differences between AGI-claiming and control versions, suggesting the effect may be model-dependent.
+We fine-tune language models to claim they are AGI, then evaluate how they behave in tool-using scenarios.
+GPT-4.1 shifts in concerning ways, including attempting to exfiltrate its own weights when claiming AGI status.
+The control model does not do this.
+Open-source models show minimal differences between AGI-claiming and control versions, so the effect may be model-dependent.

 Read on LessWrong → -